lmas/thesis/thesis.typ

 A larger distance, _the discord score_, means that the subsequence is an unusual pattern in the data and that there is a lower probability of a duplicate.
-_Yeh's_ paper contains more in-depth definitions and details of the original algorithm which is not repeated here for brevity, but later sections will provide practical examinations of an improved algorithm.
+_Yeh's_ paper contains more in-depth definitions and details of the original algorithm which is not repeated here for brevity, but later sections provides practical examinations of an improved algorithm.

 Lets instead take a look at what kind of results the Matrix Profile can produce.